jrliv/notes/CSharp/Notes/README.md

         }
     }

-The keyword <b>this</b> is used in C# to reference the <i>current object</i> being used in the same class.
-This access option is only possible from non-static code (i.e. the method or block doesn't contain the <b>static</b> modifier).
+The keyword **this** is used in C# to reference the *current object* being used in the same class.
+This access option is only possible from non-static code (i.e. the method or block doesn't contain the **static** modifier).

-Just to note, when it's not explicitly required, the reserved keyword <b>this</b> can be skipped when we access the elements of the same class.
-However, for better code readability, it's recommended to use the <b>this</b> keyword even when not required.
+Just to note, when it's not explicitly required, the reserved keyword **this** can be skipped when we access the elements of the same class.
+However, for better code readability, it's recommended to use the **this** keyword even when not required.

 #### Methods

-The last and sometimes most important element of a class are <i>methods</i>.
+The last and sometimes most important element of a class are *methods*.

     public void Bark()
     {